 Fall applications must be received before October 25.
 Spring applications must be received before Spring Break.

 Undergraduates cannot register for these courses directly; if you want to take one of them, you must see the Department's Graduate Advisor or the Department Chair.
 If they approve your plan to take one of these courses in preparation for applying to the BA/MA program, they will ask the Department office to register you for that course.

-The BA/MA application form can be downloaded here: BA/MA Application.
-It can also be obtained in hard copy from the Department office.
-You must submit a statement of purpose with your application and two letters of recommendation.
+Download and fill out the BA/MA application.
+You will submit it to the Graduate Assistant in the Department main office once it is complete.
+You must submit a 1-2 page statement of purpose with your application, in which you explain your suitability and preparedness for the program and how the program will help you advance academic and/or career goals.
+You must also submit two letters of recommendation; present the letter of recommendation request form to each recommender once you have signed the waiver.
 If your application to the BA/MA program is not approved, or if you decide to withdraw from the program, any graduate courses that you have completed satisfactorily will count towards the undergraduate degree, as upper division electives or as replacements for the corresponding required courses (5420 for 4420, 5430 for 3430, 5030 + 5410 for 3100).
 However, to have them counted towards the BA degree, you will need to file a Change of Major Requirement form with the Primary Advisor during the semester prior to the one in which you expect to graduate.
 Consult the Graduate Advisor for full information and advice.

 Course of Study

 To complete the Concurrent BA/MA program, you will take: